AlekseyBykov/pets.spring-boot-monolith/README.md

 # spring-boot-example
 An example of Spring Boot monolith application: secured RESTful endpoints and separate command-line CRUD client.
 Monolith component provides some business functions as services over the web.
-These services can be accessed through the URL from independent deployable Web UI, mobile application, etc.
+These services can be accessed through the URL from independent deployable Web UI, mobile application, polyglot clients, etc.

 Represents the Application tier(known as *backend*) in three-tier design.
 Typical layered architecture: API calls is processed from the Controller layer to the Persistence layer through the Service layer.